Starfleet Command - Galactic Supply

 Approximate years produced: Between 1983 - 1990 thereabouts.
 Production amount: More than 500 units.

-The above unit was made and sold by an associate of Starfleet Command.
-He does not have an individual category, since he obtained his shells and parts originally from them, and later made parts on his own.
-Made with later issue fatter inside detail shells, with grid having larger holes than Starfleet Command's, but nicely plated and manufactured.
-Moire disc had no ridges, and of course incorrect Tricorder moire graphic.
-Jewels were pressed into metal "button" type fittings resembling wardrobe or some other decorative attachments.
-They were sold primarily at conventions, and also through some resellers.
+The above unit was made and sold by an "associate" of Starfleet Command.
+He does not have an individual category on the copycats site as he originally obtained his shells and parts from Starfleet Command.
+The bulk of these communicators however were built with parts created by this associate later on.
+Including fatter inside shell details and grids with larger holes than Starfleet Command.
+Overall, nicely plated and manufactured.
+The moire disc had no ridges and of course incorrect tricorder moire graphic.
+Jewels were pressed into metal "button" type fittings resembling a wardrobe or some other decorative attachment.
+They were sold primarily at conventions and also through some resellers.

 They were sold 2 ways: